gbouras13/plassembler/README.md

 **MacOS**

-For MacOS environments, the current conda installation method will only install the latest available bioconda Unicycler version of v0.4.8. plassembler should still run without any issue and provide a satisfactory assembly, but you will be warned of this when you run plassembler.
+For MacOS environments, the current conda installation method will only install the latest available bioconda Unicycler version of v0.4.8.

 Ryan Wick (the author of Unicycler) suggests that v0.5.0 should be used, as v0.4.8 is not compatible with the latest versions of spades (see [here](https://github.com/rrwick/Unicycler/releases/tag/v0.5.0) ).
 This will require another installation step on MacOS.